yapkm01/rust/README.md

-The Rust Programming Language - Steve Klabnik and Carol Nichols
+The Rust Programming Language by Steve Klabnik and Carol Nichols